Adopt

 Story

 I'm Ellie!
 I love car rides, snuggling, chewing bones, playing ball and walks in the woods.
 I am very food motivated and eager to learn new things!
 I'm athletic and can jump short fences so I need a tall enclosure!
-I love to explore, but when its cold and rainy, I prefer to be inside and cuddle on the couch.
-I have successfully lived with three indoor/outdoor cats.
+I love to explore, but when it's cold and rainy, I prefer to be inside and cuddle on the couch.
+I have successfully lived with three outdoor cats.
 For two years I lived with another dog, but we recently had to be separated for our happiness.
 A family member took me in, however, their health is declining and I need a new home.
-I am good on a leash and as long as other dogs keep their distance, I won't have a problem.
+I am good on a leash, and as long as other dogs keep their distance, I won't have a problem.
 I'm training to not bark at strangers on walks and need slow introductions with new people.
-I'm very sweet to people, but I need a household where I can be the only dog, with no kids and an owner who will be patient with my reactivity and anxiety.
+I'm very sweet to people, but I need a household where I can be the only dog, with no kids and an owner who will be patient with my mild reactivity and anxiety.
 I'd be the best buddy for someone who lives out in rural Maine who loves to hike and enjoys solitude!

 We'll also keep you updated on Horace 's adoption status with email updates.